 Things to look out for when using a bud bowl trimmer

-- Buds are to dry ( really crispy) do not use in trimmer
+- Buds are too dry ( really crispy) do not use in a trimmer

-- Quality of the trim is not the same as by hand
+- The quality of the trim is not the same as by hand

 - If the buds are dry and leaves break away easily do not use in bowl trimmer